-Faculty: Baskin, Bee, Fleming, Kelley, Ouellette, Reinauer, Schuh, Temple, Vasterling-McDaniel, Wubben
+Faculty: Baskin, Bee, Fleming, Kelley, Reinauer, Schuh, Temple, Vasterling-McDaniel, Wubben

 The mission of the Department of Visual Arts is to provide education that will enable graduates to develop their talent and potential as creative artists and future art educators within a liberal arts framework.
-The Department of Visual Arts offers the Bachelor of Arts in Art with studio concentrations and a secondary are of concentration in Art Education.
-Through a curricula that provides a breadth of experience and understanding in studio art, graduates learn to analyze the history of art and its function within the evolution of contemporary culture while developing competency in a select area of art studio concentration.
-Students cultivate skills in critical thinking skills, effective communication, and analyze global community to become better citizens of the world and the community.
+The Department of Visual Arts offers the Bachelor of Arts in Art with studio concentrations and a secondary area of concentration in Art Education.
+Through a curricula that provides a breadth of experience and understanding in studio art, graduates learn to analyze the history of art and its function within the evolution of contemporary culture and to develop competency in a select area of art studio concentration.
+Students cultivate skills in critical thinking skills, effective communication, and analyze global community issues to become better citizens of the world and the community.

 Art majors are required to follow the prescribed sequence of studio art courses.
 The letter grade of “C” will be the minimum prerequisite grade for continuing studio courses in sequence.
 Students transferring into the program may be required to submit a portfolio of their work.

 Sophomore year: Before the completion of 60 credit hours, a formal portfolio review is required for all majors.